 Migration and selective recall operations usually are performed on a predefined set of file system objects.
 Examples are the migration (or selective recall) of all file within a file system, the migration (or selective recall) of files with a specific pattern of their names, or the migration (or selective recall) of all files within a certain directory.
 If the number of objects is large the corresponding migration or recall operation can take a lot of time.
 Users might want to get information about the progress of such an operation.
-A so called migration or selective recall request contains all jobs of at least a single migration or selective recall command.
+A so called migration or selective recall request refers to all jobs of at least a single migration or selective recall command.
 A job in this case is related to the migration and recall of a single file.
+Migration (resp. selective recall) requests are listed in the migration (resp. selective recall) request queue.
+The jobs of one migration (resp. selective recall) request are listed in one or multiple premigration or stubbing (resp. selective recall) job queues, one per tape involved.
+Purpose and overview of additional queues related to scheduling and stubbing is covered later in this section.
+Detailed use of all the queues is covered in later sections.
 A user can see the progress of one or more migration or selective recall commands by checking the status of the corresponding requests.
 There are two lists, one for the migration requests: